camrenkhoury/geneticsdrosophilaproject/README.md

 - **Local / simulation-capable behavior** preserved
 - **Manual control validated on real hardware**

-## **Implementation Phases**

-The current architecture has already gone through several migration phases:

-- **Phase 1**
-  - Runtime state + machine control abstraction
-- **Phase 2**
-  - FastAPI backend on the Raspberry Pi
-- **Phase 3**
-  - Remote GUI + controller abstraction
-- **Phase 3.1**
-  - Lazy loading + host-safe startup
-- **Phase 4**
-  - Classify + assay through the API/controller path

-**Current status:** manual control and reconnect handling are already working on real hardware.

 ## **In Progress / Roadmap**

-The major remaining architecture task is:
+The main remaining system-level task is:

-- **Migrate the full automated sorting workflow** so it is owned by the Pi backend rather than the older local flow
+- **Complete the automated sorting workflow** so the full detect-pick-classify-place loop runs under the Raspberry Pi backend

 Other active directions:

-- Expand backend orchestration for long-running tasks
+- Improve long-running task orchestration
 - Improve stop/cancel behavior
 - Tighten CV integration and live re-detection behavior
 - Improve throughput and classification reliability
-- Standardize deployment and Pi startup
+- Standardize deployment and Raspberry Pi startup behavior

 ## **How It Works**